mattam82/Coq-Equations/docs/examples.md

   ([source](http://github.com/mattam82/Coq-Equations/raw/master/examples/definterp.v)).

 - [POPLMark 1a](examples/Examples.POPLMark1a.html): a solution to
-  POPLMark 1a using well-scoped, well-typed syntax by Rafaël Bocquet.
+  POPLMark 1a using well-scoped, well-typed syntax by Rafaël Bocquet, adapted to avoid UIP using equalities in constructors by Matthieu Sozeau.
   ([source](http://github.com/mattam82/Coq-Equations/raw/master/examples/POPLMark1a.v)).

 - [Views](examples/Examples.views.html): using dependent pattern-matching with